ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

 How can I add a physics scheme (e.g., YSU PBL) to the UFS SRW App?
 ====================================================================

-At this time, there are ten physics suites available in the SRW App, :ref:`five of which are fully supported <CCPP_Params>`.
+At this time, there are ten physics suites available in the SRW App, :ref:`four of which are fully supported <CCPP_Params>`.
 However, several additional physics schemes are available in the UFS Weather Model (WM) and can be enabled in the SRW App.
+The CCPP Scientific Documentation details the various `namelist options <https://dtcenter.ucar.edu/GMTB/v6.0.0/sci_doc/_c_c_p_psuite_nml_desp.html>`__ available in the UFS WM, including physics schemes, and also includes an `overview of schemes and suites <https://dtcenter.ucar.edu/GMTB/v6.0.0/sci_doc/allscheme_page.html>`__.
-To enable an additional physics scheme, such as the YSU PBL scheme, users must modify ``ufs-srweather-app/parm/FV3.input.yml`` and set the variable corresponding to the desired physics scheme to True under the physics suite they would like to use (e.g., ``do_ysu = True``).
+To enable an additional physics scheme, such as the YSU PBL scheme, in the SRW App, users must modify ``ufs-srweather-app/parm/FV3.input.yml`` and set the variable corresponding to the desired physics scheme to *True* under the physics suite they would like to use (e.g., ``do_ysu = True``).

 It may be necessary to disable another physics scheme, too.
-For example, when using the YSU PBL scheme, users should disable the default SATMEDMF PBL scheme (*satmedmfvdifq*) by setting the ``satmedmf`` variable to False in the ``FV3.input.yml`` file.
+For example, when using the YSU PBL scheme, users should disable the default SATMEDMF PBL scheme (*satmedmfvdifq*) by setting the ``satmedmf`` variable to *False* in the ``FV3.input.yml`` file.
 Regardless, users will need to modify the suite definition file (SDF) and recompile the code.
 For example, to activate the YSU PBL scheme, users should replace the line ``<scheme>satmedmfvdifq</scheme>`` with ``<scheme>ysuvdif</scheme>`` and recompile the code.

 Users must ensure that they are using the same physics suite in their ``config.yaml`` file as the one they modified in ``FV3.input.yml``.
 Then, the user can run the ``generate_FV3LAM_wflow.py`` script to generate an experiment and navigate to the experiment directory.
 They should see ``do_ysu = .true.`` in the namelist file (or a similar statement, depending on the physics scheme selected), which indicates that the YSU PBL scheme is enabled.